China International Contractors Association: CHINCA Members' Business Scope

-The members of CHINCA are mainly professional enterprises, corporations and international economic and technical cooperation companies with strong resources and full experience, which can undertake general buildings, industrial buildings, factory complexes, water supply works, sewage and environmental protection works, communication works, hazardous waste disposal works, electric power works, petrochemical works, electrommunication works and manpower supply services.
-Many companies also have strong capability for provision of various engineering consultation, feasibility study, survey, design, construction, complete sets of equipment, installation of and commissioning to equipment, guidance of production, business operation and management, technical transfer, general contracting of projects and with considerable accomplishment as well; such companies are able to provide workers, management and technical personnel in connection with above mentioned categories through works contracting, setting up of enterprises and production cooperation abroad; furnish different sorts of technical training; deal with import and export; establish external production and processing plants through investment abroad.
+The members of CHINCA are mainly professional enterprises, corporations and international economic and technical cooperation companies which can undertake general buildings, industrial buildings, factory complexes, water supply works, sewage and environmental protection works, communication works, hazardous waste disposal works, electric power works, petrochemical works, electrommunication works and manpower supply services.
+Many companies also have capability for provision of various engineering consultation, feasibility study, survey, design, construction, complete sets of equipment, installation of and commissioning to equipment, guidance of production, business operation and management, technical transfer, general contracting of projects as well; such companies are able to provide workers, management and technical personnel in connection with above mentioned categories through works contracting, setting up of enterprises and production cooperation abroad; furnish different sorts of technical training; deal with import and export; establish external production and processing plants through investment abroad.

 Up to now, CHINCA members have been operating in more than 180 countries and regions.